ultrasaurus/rust-clib/README.md

 ## The Rust part

-in the `add` directory is a Rust crate
+in the `my` directory is a Rust crate, which has tests along with a very simple example that calls a function from Rust (that is also callable from C)

 ```
-cd add
+cd mylib
 cargo test                  # test that we can call the function in Rust
 cargo run --example stdin   # interactive example
 ```